The CKEditor 5 codebase is divided into multiple npm packages, each developed in a separate Git repository. The main package is

 Whenever you want to update all packages to their latest versions call:

-# To update the ckeditor5 repository itself: git pull # To update pull changes to all the packages: mgit update
+# To update the ckeditor5 repository itself: git pull # To update pull changes to all the packages: mgit sync

-From time to time, if the list of dependencies in any of the packages changed, you will need to call Lerna again to symlink them:
+From time to time, if the list of dependencies in any of the packages changed, you will need to call Yarn again to symlink them:

 # Using mgit for custom packages